chem-274-A-master/discussion-4/instructions.md

 1. What is the namespace of `my_list`?

 1. Consider that the following code is added.
 Write what the output number will be, and trace the execution of the code.
-Write, in order, the line numbers that will be executed to evaluate this task. **Share your line numbers** in the shared
+Write, in order, the line numbers that will be executed to evaluate this task. **Share your line numbers** in the shared document.
+You can also test your answer in [Python Tutor](https://pythontutor.com/).
+Note that you will have to remove the NumPy version of `sum` to test this code, but Python Tutor is still very useful for visualizing this execution.

 ```python
 mean( [ squared_sum([1, 4, 5]), sum(test_list) ] )
 ```

-If you want to check yourself, you can type the code into [Python Tutor](https://pythontutor.com/).

 ## Bash Scripting and Python Data Types

 Using an appropriate command line tool, retrieve the Python file at this URL. **Share your approach** in the shared Google Slides presentation.
+Consider using [VSCode Liveshare](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) to collaborate on this task.

 https://gist.githubusercontent.com/janash/4fc7cdff99e2e7dcfea8315b98c2ec65/raw/4a1e77e373e3516cb71701c3c700e48073788751/thermo.py